The Church of Jesus Christ of Latter-day Saints in Michigan

 The Church of Jesus Christ of Latter-day Saints in Michigan refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Michigan.
 Members of the Church of Jesus Christ of Latter-day Saints arrived in Michigan in the 1830s, and while the Church did not continue to have an organized presence in the state from the late 1850s into the 1870s, missionary work was reopened then by Cyrus Wheelock and has progressed steadily since.

 The official church membership as a percentage of general population was 0.44% in 2014.
 According to the 2014 Pew Forum on Religion & Public Life survey, less than 1% of Michiganders self-identify themselves most closely with The Church of Jesus Christ of Latter-day Saints.
 The LDS Church is the 13th largest denomination in Michigan.

-Today there are more than 45,000 church members in the state in nearly 100 congregations.
+Today there are more than 45,000 church members in the state in 100 congregations.
 A temple in Detroit was dedicated in 1999 with a temple announced to be constructed in Grand Rapids.